nrutman/contacts-sync/readme.md

 | Google token keeps expiring | Ensure `setAccessType('offline')` is configured (default).
 Re-run `sync:configure --force` to get a new refresh token. |
 | `The list 'X' could not be found` | The list name in `parameters.yml` does not match any Planning Center list.
 Verify the exact name in Planning Center. |
 | `Unknown list specified: X` | The list name passed to `planning-center:refresh` is not in the configured `lists` parameter.
 Use `all` or a valid list name. |

+## 📖 Technical Documentation

+For architecture details, the sync algorithm, and developer guidance, see the [src/README.md](src/README.md).
+Each namespace within `src/` also contains its own README with implementation-specific documentation.